smoeding/pic-ts-mode/README.md

 The mode provides the following features and enhancements to make writing Pic diagrams easier.

+### Syntax highlighting

+Syntax highlighting for the following elements is implemented:

+- comments
+- strings (including some escape sequences)
+- numbers
+- variables
+- primitives
+- built-in functions
+- macros
+- labels
+- corners
+- keywords (`if`, `then`, `else`, `for`, `to`, `by`, `do`, ...)
+- troff requests and macro calls
+- syntax errors

+### Indentation

+Indentation for block structures is implemented.

 ### Navigation

 The keybindings <kbd>C-M-a</kbd> and <kbd>C-M-e</kbd> jump to preceding or following element respectively.